tale/headplane/README.md

 - [x] Editable headscale configuration

 ## Deployment
-> The docker image is not available yet.
-For now you can build it locally with `docker build -t ghcr.io/tale/headplane:latest .`

 - If you run Headscale in a Docker container, see the [Advanced Deployment](/docs/Advanced-Integration.md) guide.
 - If you run Headscale natively, see the [Basic Deployment](/docs/Basic-Integration.md) guide.